 In addition to toys, people are buying and using an expanding array of connected gadgets – everything from voice-activated information and entertainment systems to appliance controls that can be adjusted remotely with a smartphone.

 Ashley Podhradsky is among the technology experts who question whether companies are putting enough thought into security before moving new devices into the market.
-She’s an assistant professor of information assurance and forensics at Dakota State University in Madison.
+She’s the Associate Dean of the Beacom College of Computer & Cyber Sciences at Dakota State University in Madison.

 “They’re pushing things out that aren’t as properly vetted for security as they should be.
 That’s my concern,” Podhradsky says.

-Hacking into the transmissions to a remotely controlled appliance, for example, could provide a criminal with access to other stored data in a home or business.
+Hacking into the transmissions of a remotely-controlled appliance, for example, could provide a criminal with access to other stored data in a home or business.

 Significant improvements to built-in security are not likely until businesses and consumers demand that product-makers devote more resources and attention to security.
 In the meantime, individuals and small businesses can take steps to increase the security of computerized devices.